TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 # What's in a name?

-Which means that before I can get started I have to come up with a name.
+Which means that before I can get started I have to come up with a name for the new monorepo.
 Which is famously one of the [two hardest things](https://martinfowler.com/bliki/TwoHardThings.html) in computer science.

 The monorepo will be home for everything related to my [Spreadsheet]({% link _topics/spreadsheets.md %}) project.
 So really, I need to come up with a name for that.
 I could just call it "Spreadsheet" but that's too generic.
 It may be my German heritage, but I tend to lean towards compound nouns when naming.
 No more than two words to keep it snappy.
 Which means some variation on "SomethingSheet".